 18.2.10 Not stepping back when ordered to “Yaek”.
 Attempting to hit the opponent immediately after the referee has ordered “Yaek” and before taking a step back.

-18.2.12 Kneeing the groin of the opponent, if the athlete is unintentionally hit by muaythai skill and unable to continue the fight, the referee will pause the fight for 5 minutes to allow the hit athlete to take a rest.
+18.2.12 Kneeing the groin of the opponent, if the athlete is unintentionally hit by muaythai skill and unable to continue the fight, the referee will pause the fight for up to 5 minutes to allow the hit athlete to take a rest.
 If an athlete refuses to resume the fight after 5 minutes rest he (she) will be declared as the “loser”.

 18.2.14 Intentionally falling down to avoid being hit while his/her leg is held by the opponent.